February 07, 2017

-That is a superb question!
+That is an excellent question!
 Spine surgeons are not

 First of all, what is spinal stenosis?
 Spinal

-may have to do with how the spinal elements at first developed at birth.
-(In some cases people are born with narrow spinal canals.)
-It
+may have to do with how the spinal elements were formed from square one at birth.
+(Sometimes people are born with narrow spinal canals.)
+Likewise spinal stenosis can be the impact of a disc

-herniation that is inserting itself into the spinal canal, taking up the space that is supposed
+itself into the spinal canal, taking up the space that is designed for the spinal nerves.
+No matter the cause, spinal stenosis’ narrowing creates

-from which one may choose.
-Decompressive surgery is one such kind.
-It is an affordable treatment for lumbar spinal stenosis, but surgical and conservative
+is decompressive surgery.
+It is cost-effective for lumbar spinal stenosis, but surgical and conservative

 treatment approaches result in comparable quality of life at one year follow